Russia accuses US of hypocrisy over satellite destruction | DW | 16.11.2021

 The destruction of the satellite is only the fourth time a spacecraft has been hit from Earth.

-India is the most recent nation to have carried out such a test in 2019, with the Delhi having faced criticism from the US and other countries for creating masses of "space junk."
-The US and China have also shot down satellites in 2008 and 2007, respectively.
+India is the most recent nation to have carried out such a test in 2019, with Delhi having faced criticism from the United States and other countries for creating masses of "space junk."
+The US and China shot down satellites in 2008 and 2007, respectively.

 tj/wd (Reuters, AFP, AP)